THE GEOMETRIC HARMONICS OF MASS : Precise Constraints on the Standard Model and Dark Sector from Lattice Resonance

 ): The Diagonal Meson

-The Kaon contains a Strange quark (Generation 2).
-Thus, it scales with the Face Diagonal
+The Kaon contains a Strange quark (Generation 2), so it scales with the Face Diagonal

 Volume: V